-Are you interested in cycling the Camino de Santiago?
+Are you interested in Cycling Camino Route de Santiago?

 Did you know that approximately 10% of all pilgrims reaching Santiago de Compostela are ‘bicigrinos’, bike-pilgrims?

 Almost 25,000 bicigrinos receive their Compostela certificate each year.